yy042/MyToolBox/README.md

-# MyToolBox - custom Components
+# MyToolBox - A Collection of Custom Components

 This project contains a collection of components developed during my internship, which were used in the **China Telecom Mobile Business Hall App** for the recharge service pages.
 These components are designed to enhance the user experience with dynamic and interactive UI elements in Android native development.